-The organisation is led by a diverse board, which includes representatives from local councils, primary care, acute hospital, mental health, learning disability and neurodiversity.
+The organisation is led by a diverse board, which includes representatives from local councils, primary care, acute hospitals, mental health, learning disability and neurodiversity.

 Devon is the fourth largest county in England with a diverse and growing population.
 It includes the cities of Plymouth and Exeter, more than 45 towns – both rural and urban – and several hundred parishes.